Spurs' Victor Wembanyama makes promise in effort to fix NBA All-Star Game

 To suspect that the Spurs' leading scorer singled out the Denver Nuggets big man in part because he wants to observe Jokic's approach is not a bad assumption.
 Wemby and Jokic join Cleveland Cavaliers guard Donovan Mitchell, Oklahoma City Thunder star Shai Gilgeous-Alexander, Indiana Pacers standout Pascal Siakam, Houston Rockets big Alperen Sengun, New York Knicks center Karl-Anthony Towns and Atlanta Hawks point guard Trae Young on Charles Barkley’s “Chuck’s Global Stars” team.

-“I’m definitely going to try to bring that energy,” the 7-foot-5 center says of the new four-squad tournament.
+“I’m definitely going to try to bring that energy,” the 7-foot-3 center says of the new four-squad tournament.

 That includes prowess on the defensive end.
 Most All-Stars couldn't care less about that part of the floor on this particular weekend.
 Of course, those other All-Stars aren't leading the league in blocks.